Jorge Polanco Player Props: Twins vs. Cardinals

-The Minnesota Twins, including Jorge Polanco (.200 on-base percentage in past 10 games, 91 points below season-long percentage), battle starting pitcher Miles Mikolas and the St. Louis Cardinals at Busch Stadium, Tuesday at 7:45 PM ET.
+The Minnesota Twins, including Jorge Polanco (.139 batting average in his past 10 games), battle starter Dakota Hudson and the St. Louis Cardinals at Busch Stadium, Wednesday at 7:45 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Royals.
+In his previous game he had a one-hit performance (1-for-4) against the Cardinals.

 Jorge Polanco Game Info & Props vs. the Cardinals